Microsoft/azure-docs.pt-pt/articles/storage/common/storage-dotnet-shared-access-signature-part-1.md

     {
         // Generate the shared access signature on the container.
 In this case, all of the constraints for the
         // shared access signature are specified on the stored access policy, which is provided by name.
-        // It is also possible to specify some constraints on an ad-hoc SAS and others on the stored access policy. sasContainerToken = container.GetSharedAccessSignature(null, storedPolicyName);
+        // It is also possible to specify some constraints on an ad hoc SAS and others on the stored access policy. sasContainerToken = container.GetSharedAccessSignature(null, storedPolicyName);

         Console.WriteLine("SAS for blob container (stored access policy): {0}", sasContainerToken);